jianlgler/Statistics/hw_08/README.md

 Then $Z_0$ and $Z_1$ are independent random variables with a standard normal distribution.
 The difference we notice between our method and the Box-Muller method is that we obtain by the following formula: $R = rU_1$ instead of $R = \sqrt {-2\ln U_1}$

-A derivation of this formula is the Marsaglia Polar Method, which allows us to transform
+The polar form of this method is called the Marsaglia Polar Method: again we use two uniform random variables $U_1$ and $U_2$ generate two normal random variables $X$  and $Y$.
+Each time we want to sample a couple $(x, y)$  from the couple of normal random variables , we sample two values  respectively from  and  such that:

 [^1]: Wikipedia, Box-Muller Transform: https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform